trajano/terraform-docker-swarm-aws/README.md

       - yum-cron

 * If the private key or certificate is not locally available.  `create_daemon_certificate_request` should be set to `false`.
+* Add additional SSH users using `sudo /root/bin/add-docker-user.sh <username> <ssh key string>`.
+Note this creates users in such a way that it only allows the use of `docker context`

 [ssh-daemon]: https://github.com/docker/cli/pull/1014